Saturday, 4 April 2020

 Door lock mechanism woes

-Today I had some time for a closer look.
+Today I had some time for a closer look into the problem.
 But after the removal of the door card I could only conclude that nothing had fallen of, had come loose or had been fitted incorrectly.
-Time for a close inspection of the movement and action of the mechanism.
+Time for a closer inspection of the movement and action of the mechanism.
 Using the outside handle showed that everything was functioning as it should.
-But when the inner door handle was pulled, it was clear that the mechanism wouldn’t release the latch fully.
+But when the inner door handle was pulled, it was clear that the mechanism wouldn’t fully release the latch.

 All this added up, and was enough not to release the lock from the inside.
 As I didn’t want to go to the shed I decided on a little experiment, shortening the pull rod.
 So I cut of the bent part and put a new hook on.
 Looked promising but even this minimal shortening proved to be too much.
 With the handles escutcheon fitted the door would open at the lightest touch.
 Not good!
 So I still had to make the trip to the shed, to find another pull rod and a better lock and latch mechanism.
 Luckily I knew exactly where these parts were stored, so within 45 minutes I was back home.